 I asked him, “Who are you?”

 He grinned lifting his heavy eyebrows, and stared at my face while he took a puff of Gold Leaf, and replied in a deep slow voice, “I am greed, I am lust, I am desperate, call me whatever you want, but I am no human”.
-Continue with reading
+Continue reading “An Interview with Lust”

 I have always been fascinated by brilliant people; I feel inspired by people’s abilities such as intelligence, creativity, knowledge, skills, and leadership qualities.
 I find these inspiring people everywhere, in history books, in world news, as well as daily life.
 I read about them, I see them, and I wonder how these masterpieces of human race do all that great stuff which displays their sheer brilliance.
 And my respect for their brilliance comes irrespective of their caste, creed, or color, and when I read about them, or watch them, I tend to search patterns related to their personal and professional lives.
-Continue with reading
+Continue reading “Brilliance and the Captivity of Negativity”